-Students enrolled in the Ph.D. program may receive the M.A. upon completion of six courses with at least one grade of Honors and a maximum of one grade of Pass, and the passing of two of the languages by departmental examinations.
+M.A. (en route to the Ph.D.)
+Students enrolled in the Ph.D. program may receive the M.A. upon completion of seven courses with at least one grade of Honors and a maximum of one grade of Pass, and the passing of one foreign language.

-Students enrolled in the terminal Master’s degree program must complete either seven term courses or six term courses and a special project within the English department (one or two of these courses may be taken in other departments with approval of the director of graduate studies).
+Terminal Master’s Degree Program Students enrolled in the master’s degree program must complete either seven term courses or six term courses and a special project within the English department (one or two of these courses may be taken in other departments with approval of the DGS).
 There must be at least one grade of Honors, and there may not be more than one grade of Pass.
-Students must also pass examinations in two languages, ancient or modern.
+Students must also demonstrate proficiency in one foreign language (as described under Ph.D.
+Requirements, above).
 Full-time students normally complete the program in one year.